ankraft/onem2mlib/README.md

 cse = CSEBase(session, 'mn-cse')                                          # get the <CSEBase> resource
 ```

 To access resources on a CSE it is not necessary to retrieve the &lt;CSEBase> resource from the CSE (for example, when one has only limited access to resources on the CSE).
-But one must have at least a *CSEBase* instance that represents the CSE and holds the session information as shown above.
+But one must have at least create a *CSEBase* **instance** that represents the CSE and holds the session information as shown above.
 This *CSEBase* instance can be used as usuall in subsequent calls.

-The following example creates a *CSEBase* instance without actually retrieving the &lt;CSEBase> resource.
-Note the explicit setting of the *resourceName* attribute in the constructor.
-The *instantly=False* argument prevents the instant retrieval of the actual resource.
+The following example creates a *CSEBase* **instance** without actually retrieving the &lt;CSEBase> **resource**.
+The *resourceName* attribute must be known and set explitly in the constructor.
+The *instantly=False* argument must also be set; it prevents the retrieval of the actual resource (which, as explained above, might fail when there is only limited access to the CSE).

 ```python
 session = Session('http://host.com:8282', 'admin:admin').                 # create a session